MultiChoice Bursary South Africa 2022 – 2023

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Studying or registered to study at a recognised Higher Learning Institute in South Africa
+- You must be studying or registered to study at a recognised Higher Learning Institute in South Africa

-- Achieved a minimum overall average of 65% for the current year of study
+- You must have achieved a minimum overall average of 65% if currently studying at the tertiary level

 Submit clear copies of the following supporting documentation along with your completed application form (the submission of these documents is compulsory – if any items are missing, your application be disregarded):